erikdao/erikdao.com/src/dev/argocd-local-setup-minikube.md

 ---

 ArgoCD is a Kubernetes-native continous delivery (CD) tool that follows GitOps principles.
 It treats the Git repos as the single source of truth for the desired state of the cluster.
 ArgoCD is a powerful tool that can be used to manage the lifecycle of your Kubernetes resources.
-In this post, I'll walk you through how to setup ArgoCD for local development with Minikube, and we will make our deployment a bit more fancy by making our ArgoCD public accessible using Cloudflare Tunnel.
+In this post, I'll walk you through how you can setup ArgoCD for local development with Minikube, and we will make our deployment a bit more fancy by making our ArgoCD public accessible using Cloudflare Tunnel.
 This is a great way to test your ArgoCD setup before deploying to a remote cluster.

 ## Local kubernetes cluster with Minikube